- Brand name

 What is in this leaflet

-Please read this leaflet carefully before you start taking Sumatriptan generichealth tablets.
+Please read this leaflet carefully before you start taking Sumatriptan generichealth.

-This leaflet answers some common questions about Sumatriptan generichealth tablets.
+This leaflet answers some common questions about Sumatriptan generichealth.
 It does not contain all of the available information.

 It does not take the place of talking to your doctor or pharmacist.